dps923/winter2020/graded-work/assign4-professor.md

 ### Getting started, iOS app

-Create a new iOS app, using the latest version of the Core Data project template.
-The name of the app should be "**AbcAbcAbc**".
+Use the most recent version of the Core Data project template as the base for your project.

-Follow best practices about project creation.
-Ask if you are unsure.
+At this point, the app will load and run correctly, and enable you to create and delete "example" entity objects.
+These objects are persisted in a Core Data store.
+All the base / infrastructure programming bits are provided in the template.

+Build and run (and test) frequently.
+Do these tasks incrementally, so that you build upon success and do not leave problems behind.

 <br>